2003scape/rscsundae/doc/whydec2001.md

   on low level characters due to this.
 This should be a server config option.
 - Worlds could hold a maximum of 1000 players at a time.
+- Items were all tradable.
+The "special" flag to make them non-tradable was present, but also covered items like capes and potions.
+We probably need to find a compromise here.